 Define your purpose and mission

 Consider companies you admire, then think about what you want your company to be known for.
-Define your top three-to-five core values.
+Define your top 3-5 core values.
 Finally, make sure everyone in the organization understands the purpose.
-Simpler and more earnest the better.
+The simpler and more earnest, the better.